 11. Massage the nose

-Gently rub the bridge of the nose in a downward motion to get a response from the trigeminal nerve.
 Some people may get results from lightly pinching the nose.
-Again, experiment with technique until a tickling sensation and a sneeze occur.
+Again, experiment with the technique until a tickling sensation and a sneeze occur.

 12. Get some cold air

-Cold air to the face can trigger the sneeze reflex.
+As mentioned earlier, the trigeminal nerve can respond to temperature, so cold air on the face can trigger the sneeze reflex.
 Go to a cold area and take in some deep breaths of cool air.
 If it is not cold outside, turn up the air conditioning or open the freezer and breathe in the cold air.

 13. Have a carbonated drink